flapperleenie/flapperleenie.github.io/prop.md

 Open rehearsals
 : You like singing, close harmony, and sappy old love songs?
 Oh wow.
 I guess you should join your local barbershop community.
 Berliners, why not check out the [Women in Black](http://womeninblack.de/).

+Open table
+: I run a [stammtisch](https://en.wikipedia.org/wiki/Stammtisch) in Berlin.
+Join our [mailing list](https://lists.posteo.de/listinfo/schlammtisch) to attend!

+Open to suggestions
+: You think something should be included in this list?
+Ping me!